Landscape of R packages for eXplainable Artificial Intelligence: Comparison of packages for XAI analysis

 \subsection{Models comparisons and the Rashomon effect}

 The Rashomon effect \citep{rashomon} refers to a situation in which an event has contradictory interpretations by different spectators. \cite{breiman2001statistical} has introduced this concept to machine learning modeling.
-The same relationship between the variables may be differently described by different models.
-For example, contrary to the flexible random forest, a simple linear model would not catch non-linearity between predicted variables and other features.
+Two or more models of similar performance may correspond to a different relation between variables.

 The juxtaposition of explanations for different models allows for a more complete analysis.
-However, not every package facilitates easy model comparison and not every package was designed with model comparison in mind.
+However, not every package facilitates easy model comparison, and not every package was designed with model comparison in mind.
 Packages \CRANpkg{auditor} \citep{auditor}, \pkg{DALEX}, \CRANpkg{DALEXtra} \citep{DALEXtra}, \CRANpkg{flashlight} \citep{flashlight}, \CRANpkg{ingredients} \citep{ingredients}, \CRANpkg{modelDown} \citep{modelDown}, \CRANpkg{modelStudio} \citep{modelStudio}, and \CRANpkg{vivo} \citep{vivo} are designed for plot explanations of two or more models next to each other in a single chart.